gusdeuk/test-vue-github/poc-studio-ui-react/README.md

-# STUDIO UI - Minimal / atomic UI library
+# STUDIO UI - Minimal / Atomic UI library

 This project was based on [materialui.com](https://material-ui.com/), and some custom stuff like [react-select.com](https://react-select.com/)